-Obtaining an ISO 9001 certification provides significant benefits for Australian businesses and with the new standard it has become an even more crucial element for successful businesses.
+Obtaining an ISO 9001 certification provides significant benefits for Australian businesses and with the new standard, it has become an even more crucial element for successful businesses.
 If you have the old certification you do need to ensure you transition to the current standard, which really does look to change the way we think about quality management.
-It delivers a more streamlined processes for critical tasks and how information flows within the organisation.
+It delivers a more streamlined process for critical tasks and how information flows within the organisation.

 3 key reasons to seek Quality Management certification are: